5 Things You Can Do With Your Tax Refund

 Want to learn more about the difference between investing and saving?
 Check out our "Saving vs. Investing” article.

-You may also consider using your tax refund to pay down your debt if you still have student loans or outstanding credit card balances hanging over you.
+You may also consider using your tax refund to pay down your debt if you still have student loans or outstanding credit card balances.
 Some experts recommend you tackle the loans with the highest interest rates first since higher-interest debt can be costly.

-Remember, the quicker you pay off your debt, the sooner you can free up more money in your budget for something else.
+Remember, the quicker you pay off your debt, the sooner you can free up those dollars in your budget for something else.

 This article is for informational purposes only and is not a substitute for individualized professional tax advice.
 Individuals should consult their own tax advisor for matters specific to their own taxes.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA and Goldman Sachs & Co.
 LLC are not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates.
 Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.